 - Using compressed air as the pneumatic source.

 Whiting is committed to minimizing methane and other hydrocarbon leaks across our operations.
 We conduct leak inspections that meet or exceed the scope and frequency of applicable federal or state regulatory standards.
 As part of these efforts, our staff utilizes optical gas imaging (i.e., forward-looking infrared (FLIR) camera technology) across all our operations.
 Since 2010, we have led the industry by utilizing FLIR camera technology well ahead of regulations requiring FLIR camera inspections.

-Audio, visual and olfactory (AVO), FLIR camera inspections are completed by our dedicated internal inspection teams in the Williston and DJ Basins, and by our environmental staff as needed.
-These inspection teams are trained on the equipment, techniques and procedures associated with these inspections prior to completing inspections.
+Audio / visual / olfactory (AVO) and FLIR camera inspections are completed by dedicated internal inspection teams in the Williston and DJ Basins, and by our environmental staff in other operating areas.
+These inspectors are trained on the equipment, techniques and procedures associated with these inspections prior to completing inspections.
 Additionally, our inspection teams, environmental staff, and production staff are trained annually on our Standard Operating Procedures (SOPs) and best practices.

 For DJ Basin tank batteries, inspection teams currently conduct AVO inspections at least every week and FLIR camera inspections at least monthly.
 For Williston Basin tank batteries, inspection teams conduct AVO inspections monthly and FLIR inspections at least quarterly, and as often as monthly in some cases.
 For many facilities, this is more frequent than what is required by applicable state and federal leak detection requirements.
 In other operating areas where there are no state or federal leak detection requirements, we conduct FLIR inspections at least annually.
 In addition to our dedicated inspection staff, we also train field operators to spot and repair leaks during daily rounds.